psykick-21/llm-use-cases/README.md

 This application provides an interface for the user to essentially ask a question to a website and get a response.
 An option is provided to select which website to chat with.
 Currently, these websites are supported.
 1. **Wikipedia**
 2. **Langsmith**
-3. **Arxiv**
+3. **Arxiv**<be>
 For these websites, by default, the model is selected as OpenAI (gpt-3.5-turbo).<br>
 To develop a specialization for the model for a particular website, specialized Langchain Tools and Agents have been created.

 When given a query, the agent uses the provided tool to look up for the information related to the query and generates the context without any human intervention.
 Based on the generated context, the agent uses the power of LLM and returns a response.<br>
 This is the power of AI Agents.
 They do not require any human intervention, and can perform all the steps on their own if defined properly, and if the problem is within the scope of the tools.

 ---